 And then Gay Pride came.
-I had this white dress hanguing in my wardrobe, but it is so short and sassy (and almost see-through) that I don’t feel especially comfortable wearing it in regular day-life.
-However this is total Pride-feel.
+I had this white dress hanging in my wardrobe, but it is so short and sassy (and almost see-through) that I don’t feel especially comfortable wearing it in regular daily life.
+However, this is total Pride-feel.
 And it helped raise my spirits.
 My dearest Elizabeth did, too!

 In 2018 I also wore pain.
 This has nothing to do with the garments now.
-I was very sad when I took both pictures and I want to remember it.
+I was very sad when I took both pictures and I want to remember them.
 Pain is a valuable teacher.
-I think I wore warm colours here because these are the ones that most comfort me.
+I think I wore warm colors here because these are the ones that most comfort me.

 Outfit on the left was the one in which I’ve attended an Iamsterdam insta-meet at the opening of the exhibition “Things that Matter” at the Troppenmuseum.
 Both pieces were gifts of my ex-flatmate Judith who was getting rid of the clothes she didn’t wear anymore.
 I don’t do pattern on pattern often but I should because it’s fun.
-I’d love to take the way I look less seriously, and be more playful with the overall experience.
-Picture on the right shows the back of the shirt and was shot by Andra from Amsterdamming.
+I’d love to take the way I look less seriously and be more playful with the overall experience.
+The picture on the right shows the back of the shirt and was shot by Andra Stefan.

 This is my favorite dress from 2018.
 The summer of 2018 was hot in The Lowlands so I got to wear it a lot.
 However, this is one of those pieces that I can wear almost all year long; I just need to combine it with warm tights and coat(s) if it’s cold.
 Gift from my ex-flatmate Judith again.
-From her, I got the best clothes ever.
+I got the best clothes from her.

-These are two of my utmost favourite combos from 2018.
+These are two of my utmost favorite combos from 2018.
 These trousers always get lots of compliments.
 Got them at Marbles Vintage and took them to the opera (pic on the right).

-Believe it or not, I found this polka-dot jumper on the street, on my first year of Amsterdam.
-It is a brilliant piece that works the best when combined with contrasting colours.
-Trousers are sassy (but unfortunately from a fast fashion brand).
-An impulsive purchase I wore often because of how flattering they are for the silhouette, as seen on the second picture.
-The pink button up shirt was from my mother.
-Green earrings a gift from ex-flatmate Marguerite.
+Believe it or not, I found this polka-dot jumper on the street, in my first year of Amsterdam.
+It is a brilliant piece that works the best when combined with contrasting colors.
+Trousers are sassy (but unfortunately from a fast-fashion brand).
+An impulsive purchase I wore often because of how flattering they are for the silhouette, as seen in the second picture.
+The pink button-up shirt was from my mother.
+The green earrings are a gift from ex-flatmate Marguerite.

 And then, THE TROUSERS of 2018.
-Present of Marguerite, former flatmate, who lived in Amsterdam briefly before heading back to Berlin.
-She had bought it at a second hand place but never wore it.
+A present of Marguerite, a former flatmate, who lived in Amsterdam briefly before heading back to Berlin.
+She had bought it at a second-hand place but never wore it.
 I get complimented on these trousers a lot, mostly by Dutch women, sometimes randomly at cafes.
 It makes sense, mom jeans are a Dutch garment par excellence.
-It’s funny because I had swore my whole life never to put on such an unflattering garment.
-However, this trousers look exquisite when you put them on, and exquisite is definitely a characteristic that gets me hooked.
+It’s funny because I had sworn my whole life never to put on such an unflattering garment.
+However, these trousers look exquisite when you put them on, and exquisite is definitely a characteristic that gets me hooked.
 It’s like there’s something off but you can’t exactly pinpoint what.
 Plus, the comfort, people.
 The comfort.
 Yeah, it’s not a casualty they’re called mom jeans.
 “The comfort”.

-Same top, two totally different outfits, and two of my favourites.
+Same top, two totally different outfits, and two of my favorites.
 Got the top… guess where?
 THE clothing swap.
 Flowery skirt and little black purse from the same place.
-Fluffy brown jacket was a birthday gift from my aunt Luísa.
+The fluffy brown jacket was a birthday gift from my aunt Luísa.

 This bennie I bought at a vintage store in Copenhagen is the best to liven up a black outfit.
 It also instantly lightens up my face.
 The little pink jacket is a piece I got from Romy as well, and it’s perfect for the black dress I purchased in Petticoat at the Jordaan.

 And finally, I love a good ‘ol Yeti.
-Sleak look, no need to use brains.
-Black jacket on the left was bought from a friend who was about to move to warmer lands; bennie on the right was a gift from my friend Grazyna (“Had it at home, made me think of you”).
+Sleek look, no need to use brains.
+The black jacket on the left was bought from a friend who was about to move to warmer lands; the bennie on the right was a gift from my friend Grazyna (“Had it at home, made me think of you”).

 As you might have noticed, I’m trying to make everything in my wardrobe go with everything which is a mindful wardrobe approach that is worth the effort.
 There are a few exceptions, but that’s okay too.